Human rights in Morocco: Women and family

-In 2004, the Moroccan parliament took steps to improve the status of women and children, and has passed a new family law, Mudawanat al Usra (English Family Code), which is widely regarded as very progressive by regional standards.
+In 2004, the Moroccan parliament took steps to improve the status of women and children, and has passed a new family law, Mudawanat al Usra (English: Family Code), which is widely regarded as very progressive by regional standards.
 For example, men are now permitted only one wife unless their wife signs an agreement.
 In addition to being candidates in mixed electoral lists, women have a national list in parliamentary elections that allow them for at least 10% of the seats.

 In parallel, and in September 2006, a national observatory to fight violence against women was founded.
 Many state departments, administrations, universities as well as national female associations are sought to coordinate efforts together.

 In 2006, the Moroccan citizenship was transferred to the children via the father.
 Soumya Naâmane Guessous, a Moroccan sociologist has launched a campaign for the transmission of Moroccan citizenship by the mother to her children.
 The ability for mother to pass their citizenship onto their children does not appear in the Mudawana code but was granted by a royal decision in October 2006.

-Recently, in 2009, new legislation has also allowed women to divorce their husbands without the consent of the husband.
+In 2009, new legislation has also allowed women to divorce their husbands without the consent of the husband.

 Berber identity

 Berber activists regularly contend that under the banner of Arabization, their unique language and culture are being repressed in favor of an Arab one.
-This is viewed as discrimination and method of marginalization.
+This is viewed as discrimination and a method of marginalization.

 However, on October 17, 2001, the Royal Institute of the Amazigh Culture was founded to maintain and develop the Amazigh languages and culture.